The General (1926 film): Plot

-When Western & Atlantic Railroad train engineer Johnnie Gray arrives in Marietta, Georgia, he visits the home of Annabelle Lee, one of the two loves of his life, the other being his locomotive, The General.
+After arriving in Marietta, Georgia, Western & Atlantic Railroad train engineer Johnnie Gray visits Annabelle Lee, one of the two loves of his life, the other being his locomotive, The General.
 News arrives that the American Civil War has broken out, and Annabelle's brother and father rush to enlist in the Confederate Army.
 To please Annabelle, Johnnie hurries to be first in line to enlist, but is rejected because he is more valuable as an engineer, although he is not told that reason.
-On leaving, he runs into Annabelle's father and brother, who beckon to him to join them in line, but he walks away, leaving them with the impression that he does not want to enlist.
-Annabelle informs Johnnie that she will not speak to him again until he is in uniform.
+On leaving, he runs into Annabelle's father and brother, who beckon to him to join them in line, but he walks away, leading them to believe that he does not want to enlist.
+Annabelle decides that she will not speak to Johnnie again until he is in uniform.

 A year passes, and Annabelle receives word that her father has been wounded.
 She travels north on the W&ARR to see him, with The General pulling the train.
 When it makes a stop, the passengers and crew detrain for a quick meal.
-As previously planned, Union spies led by Captain Anderson use the opportunity to steal the train.
+As previously planned, Union Army spies led by Captain Anderson use the opportunity to steal the train.
 Anderson's objective is to burn all the railroad bridges he passes, thus preventing reinforcement and resupply of the Confederate army.
-Annabelle, who returned to a baggage car, becomes an inadvertent prisoner of the raiders.
+Annabelle, having returned to the train to fetch her belongings, is taken captive by the spies.

 Johnnie gives chase, first on foot, then by handcar and boneshaker bicycle, before reaching the station at Kingston.
 He alerts the army detachment there, which boards another train to give chase, with Johnnie manning the locomotive the Texas.
 However, the flatcars are not hooked up to the engine and the troops are left behind.
 By the time Johnnie realizes he is alone, it is too late to turn back.

 The Union agents try various methods to shake their pursuer, including disconnecting their trailing car and dropping railroad ties on the tracks.
 As the chase continues northward, the Confederate Army of Tennessee is ordered to retreat and the Northern army advances in its wake.
-Johnnie finally notices he is now behind Union lines, and the hijackers see that Johnnie is by himself.
-Johnnie stops the Texas and runs into the forest to hide just as a downpour develops.
+Now behind Union lines, the hijackers see that Johnnie is by himself.
+Johnnie stops the Texas and runs into the forest to hide.